When You Reach Out… And It Doesn’t Land -

 I didn’t know where to go or who to reach out to.

 So I drove — music blaring — tears falling.
 I eventually pulled over and sat there, letting the wave come, letting the pain move through me instead of pretending it wasn’t there.
-For over 4hrs, I wept.
+For over 4hrs - I wept.

-And I want to talk about something most people don’t fully understand about losing a life partner.
-Longing for connections.
-Feeling alone.
 Occasionally reaching out and needing someone at the other end to respond.
 To be available.
 To hold space.
 To listen.
 To hug.
 To share.
 To offer unconditional presence.

-You lose the shared rhythm of life.
+I lost the shared rhythm of life.
+The one who....

 Car repairs.